-Sterile compounding certification is also known as sterile products certification or IV compounding certification and is an advanced certification for those who wish to transition into a sterile compounding pharmacy setting such as in a hospital, home infusion, 503B FDA regulated outsourcing facilities that compound sterile medications, or facilities that offer sterility testing services and more.
+Sterile compounding certification is also known as sterile products certification or IV compounding certification and is an advanced certification for those who wish to transition into a sterile compounding pharmacy setting such as a hospital, home infusion, 503B FDA regulated outsourcing facilities that compound sterile medications, or facilities that offer sterility testing services and others.

 A Few Benefits Of Getting Your Sterile Compounding Certification

 - Escape your dead-end, monotonous, always understaffed, unfulfilling job.

 - Gain greater recognition for your effort and academic achievement by becoming IV certified.

 - Open doors to new opportunities in the field of sterile compounding in pharmacy and outside of it.

 - Gain new skills that can help advance your career further.

 - Easier to climb up the career ladder when you’re certified in sterile products, sterile compounding or IV compounding.

 - Transition into a more fulfilling career within Pharmacy with options to explore other careers outside pharmacy in drug manufacturing, sterility testing, sterile compounding equipment certification and more.